 It’s not like riding a bus with a bunch of other strangers.
 You’re confined in a smaller space with only a few other guests and, yea it’s just awkward.
 And think if you got stuck in the gondolas for any period of time with those strangers?
 Not really appealing for us.
 Now this isn’t to say that everyone will feel this way; who knows, maybe you could make a new friend on your way to Hollywood Studios!
 But if you’re unsure, just know that, as of right now, you can request your own.
 We never had an issue getting one to ourselves and the entire experience is just a lot better.

-The ride is smooth and they surprisingly went faster than we had originally anticipated.
-There are a few areas when the gondola slows down, especially if it has to turn at all, but for the mostpart, it is a continuous ride, only stopping at other stops along your route.
+The ride is smooth and surprisingly went faster than we had originally anticipated.
+There are a few areas when the gondola slows down, especially if it has to turn at all, but for the most part, it is a continuous ride.
+And only stopping at other stops along your route.

-We did love that we never really had to wait too long in line for the Skyliner( this will change with crowd levels) and that we were able to get to where we were going faster than with the busses.
-Since it’s a continuously moving system, there’s not a lot of waiting, which we really appreciated for days when those Florida temps were high.
+We did love that we never really had to wait too long in line for the Skyliner( this will change with crowd levels).
+And that we were able to get to where we were going faster than with the buses. yes, FASTER.
+Since it’s a continuously moving system, there’s also not a lot of waiting, which we really appreciated for days when those Florida temps were high.

 We also loved that the gondola stations were spacious, comfortable and covered, since you never really know what kind of weather to expect in Florida.
 The whole system is super easy to navigate and if you get confused or lost, there are plenty of people to help you at each station.

-The view from above is pretty cool if you can handle heights, and we even were able to see a fireworks show one night on our way back to the resort!
+We also loved the views over the resorts and park.
+Pretty cool if you can handle heights.
+We even were able to see a fireworks show one night on our way back to the resort!